wduf/bash-shell/README.md

 # c-barebones-bash

-my bare-bones version of the linux bash terminal
+This is my bare-bones version of the Linux Bash shell.
+I made this for my Operating Systems class.